 Sample Exams – The Law Library has a number of sample exams for BYU Law professors and courses.
-These sample exams are available electronically and can be located here or through the “For Law Students” section of our webpage.
+These sample exams are available electronically and can be found here or through the “For Law Students” section of our webpage.
 BYU Law students with a current BYU Net ID and password can access these exams.
 Sample exams can be browsed by professor or by class.
-We currently have sample exams for Professors Augustine-Adams, Backman, Benson, Brinton, Durham, Fee, Ferrin, Lee, Mangelson, Rasband, Scharffs, Thomas, Todd/Nydegger/Richards, Wardle and Wilkins.
+We currently have sample exams for Professors Augustine-Adams, Backman, Benson, Brinton, Durham, Fee, Ferrin, Lee, Mangelson, Rasband, Scharffs, Thomas, Todd/Nydegger/Richards, Wardle, and Wilkins.
 If your professor doesn’t appear on this list, you will still likely be able to find sample exams for the class that you are taking on the sample exams page.

 Flash Cards – One of the popular study helps we offer are flash cards by Law in a Flash.
 Near finals time it’s tough to keep these puppies on the shelf.
 You can check them out for 2 hours at a time at the circulation desk.
 We currently have the following sets of flash cards: Civil Procedure (parts 1 & 2), Con Law (parts 1 & 2), Contracts, Corporations, Criminal Law, Crim.
-Pro., Evidence, Fed Tax, Future Interests, Professional Responsibility (parts 1 & 2), Real Property, Sales, Secured Transactions, Torts, and Wills and Trusts.
+Pro., Environmental Law, Evidence, Fed Tax, Future Interests, Professional Responsibility (parts 1 & 2), Real Property, Sales, Secured Transactions, Torts, and Wills and Trusts.

 CALI – The Law Library’s subscription to CALI, the Center for Computer-Assisted Legal Instruction, provides BYU law students with access to nearly 900 internet-based lessons on 35 different legal topics.
 Lessons range from core 1L courses to many different 2L/3L courses.
 In addition to being web-based, CALI lessons are often interactive–asking you questions to test your knowledge as you go along.
 Not only does this help you retain things better, but it can help add some variety to your study techniques.
 If you don’t have a username and password already, email me at email@example.com and I can get you our authorization code.